-Throughout the project, the team encountered several challenges, including resistance to change, infrastructure constraints, and skill gaps between team members.
+The team encountered several challenges, including resistance to change, infrastructure constraints, and skill gaps.
 To overcome these challenges, the project team implemented the following strategies:

-• Implementation: The implementation of Dev/Ops required a mindset shift from an individual-based to a team-based approach [1].
+- Implementation: The implementation of Dev/Ops required a mindset shift from an individual-based to a team-based approach [1]. - Culture Change: This is a significant obstacle, as it is human nature to resist change [2].
+To address this challenge, the team created a DevOps culture that encourages collaboration, continuous feedback, and a focus on automation. - Management Activities: Conducted change management activities to address resistance to change, emphasizing the benefits of Dev/Ops and involving key technical leads in decision-making processes.

-- Culture Change: This is a significant obstacle, as it is human nature to resist change [2].
-To address this challenge, the team created a DevOps culture that encourages collaboration, continuous feedback, and a focus on automation. - Management Activities: Conducted change management activities to address resistance to change, emphasizing the benefits of Dev/Ops and involving key technical leads in decisionmaking processes. - Collaborate: Collaborated with the IT department identify to and address infrastructure constraints, ensuring the necessary tools and technologies were in place to support the new development environment. - Training: Implemented comprehensive training programs to bridge skill gaps between team members, ensuring they had the necessary knowledge and expertise to adopt Dev/Ops practices effectively.
+Figure 2 Dev/Ops Method